akclifto/SER_Web-based-Applications/vocab.md

 The response object wraps an HTTP response.
 You set header with `res.set(header, val)`, and others.
 See slide 14 of 20 on `Module 3 - NodeMVCWithExpress` pdf.

-### Video 3: Node MVC with Express - The View part of MVC
+### Video 3: Node MVC with Express - The View part of MVC with EJS and Pug

+View part is where we assemble the response payload (step 4 in the req/res process pattern).
+It is also corresponds to the presentation part of the SoC.
+It is a 1:1 mapping.